zyuan-mkt/Donorschoose-Project/Readme.md

 ## Stanford Data

-The difference in Academic Performance between Rich and Poor Schools
+### The Academic Performance of Rich and Poor Schools

 - ***Math and RLA Scores of High Poverty versus Low Poverty***
 <p align="center">